Linear Recursion: Preliminaries: Linear Iteration

-The terms of \LLCI are obtained by extending the terms of the linear $\lambda$-calculus~\cite{AbramskyS:comill} with numbers, pairs, and an iterator.
+\LLCI is an extension of the linear $\lambda$-calculus~\cite{AbramskyS:comill} with numbers, pairs, and an iterator.
 Linear $\lambda$-terms $t,u, \ldots$ are inductively defined by: $x \in \Lambda$, $\lambda x.t \in \Lambda$ if $x \in \FV(t)$, and $tu \in \Lambda$ if $\FV(t) \cap \FV(u) = \varnothing$.
 Note that $x$ is used at least once in the body of the abstraction, and the condition on the application ensures that all variables are used at most once.
 Thus these conditions ensure syntactic linearity (variables occur exactly once).
-In \LLCI we also have numbers generated by $0$ and $\Suc$, with an iterator:
+In \LLCI we also have numbers, generated by $0$ and $\Suc$, with an iterator:

 and pairs:

 Since $\lambda$ and $\mathtt{let}$ are binders, terms are defined modulo $\alpha$-equivalence as usual.